 Prepares graduates to assume responsibilities for promoting, maintaining, and restoring health to acutely or critically ill adults.
-The patient population includes young adults, adults, and older adults.
-Patient care needs and not the setting determine the scope of practice.
+The

-Family Nurse Practitioner (FNP) and Post-Master's FNP Tracks
+Family Nurse Practitioner (FNP) Track

 Prepares graduates to assume a primary care provider role for the population of the family across the lifespan (infants, children, adolescents, adults, and older adults).
 FNPs practice in variety of settings including urban, rural, and underserved areas.
 Patient care needs and not the setting determine the scope of practice.